fullstackedorg/docs/guides/rpc.md

- # Using the RPC object
+ # Using the rpc object

 The `rpc` is a function available on the `window` only when you load the WebView JS entrypoint.
 It's meant to call your API methods or the ones built-in.